ks6088ts-labs/baseline-environment-on-azure-terraform/README.md

 ### (Recommended) OpenID Connect

-To configure the federated credential by following the steps below:
+To configure the federated credential by following the two kinds of steps

+### 1. Shell script

 1. Install [GitHub CLI](https://cli.github.com/) and authenticate with GitHub.
 1. Run the following commands to create a new service principal and configure OpenID Connect.